near/near-sdk-rs/HELP.md

 ## Use `setup_alloc!`

-The SDK provides a helper macro to setup a global allocator from `wee_alloc` crate:
+The SDK provides a helper macro to set up a global allocator from `wee_alloc` crate:

 ```rust
 near_sdk::setup_alloc!();